mammuth/ha-fritzbox-tools/README.md

   host: "192.168.178.1"  # required
   username: "home-assistant"  # required (create one at `System > FRITZ!Box Benutzer` on your router)
   password: "yourfritzboxpassword"  # required
-  homeassistant_ip: "192.168.178.42"  # Optional.
-Needed if you want to control port forwardings for the device running Home Assistant
   devices: # Optional.
 Needed if you want to control the profiles of your network devices.
     - "Helens-iPhone"
     - "Aarons-MacBook-Air"